Introduction to Taoism: (1) Taoism and Chinese Thought and Religion

 Taoism and Buddhism

 The relation between Taoism and Buddhism has been fertile, with reciprocal borrowings of doctrinal formulations, theological elements, technical terminology, and forms of practice.
-Although Buddhist polemical authors have often accused Taoists of appropriating Buddhist notions and topoi and even of plagiarizing their scriptures, these disputes have mostly occurred in the surroundings of the imperial court.
+Although Buddhist polemical authors have often accused Taoists—not incorrectly—of appropriating Buddhist notions and topoi and even of plagiarizing their scriptures, these disputes have occurred mostly in the surroundings of the imperial court.
 In that milieu, providing evidence of doctrinal preeminence was more important than highlighting any shared ground in order to gain official patronage.
 Taoism provided Chinese Buddhism with some of that ground in the early stages of its development, and, in turn, drew from it in later times.
 For the average person, anyway, Taoist or Buddhist deities could equally be addressed as needed and practicable, and subtle doctrinal distinctions surely were not the main concern.

 Taoism and Confucianism